work-examples/async-log-reader/docs/implementation-notes-letter.md

 **ADDED:**
 I also implemented reading the file in a separate thread.
-The file operation is synchronous, synchronization between threads is done with the lock free loop (spinlock).
+The file operation is synchronous, synchronization between threads is done using spinlocks.
 It gave a total gain of 25% over the synchronous and asynchronous API solutions (total work time is 1.2 seconds).
 This is 2 times faster than `grep`.